-Any work that contains indications of AI involvement must be verified as original using Google Doc edit history, verbal review, and language analysis to receive credit.
+Any work containing indications of AI involvement must be verified as original to receive credit via Google Doc edit history, verbal review, and language analysis.
 If authorship cannot be verified after exhausting all methods at our disposal, the work can be determined to be unethically produced and therefore ineligible for credit, and it may receive a penalty up to and including zero.
 As a student writer in the age of AI, it is your responsibility to protect the integrity of your work and ensure complete ownership of the ideas and language therein.

 Students have the right to decline verbal review of their work.
 If a request for verbal review is not answered within a week, it will be assumed that the student has chosen the option to decline.
-In doing so, the assignment may be deemed in violation of the course's integrity standards and assigned a zero.
+In doing so, the assignment may be determined in violation of the integrity standards of the course and assigned a zero.